From First to Last

-From First to Last is an American post-hardcore band formed in Tampa, Florida by Matt Good, Scott Oord, and Parker Nelms in November 1999.
-The current line-up consists of Matt Good (lead vocals and lead guitar), Travis Richter (rhythm guitar and unclean vocals), and Derek Bloom (drums).
+From First to Last is an American post-hardcore band formed in Tampa, Florida, by Matt Good, Scott Oord, and Parker Nelms in November 1999.
+The current lineup consists of Matt Good (lead vocals and lead guitar), Travis Richter (rhythm guitar and unclean vocals), Matt Manning (bass guitar and backing vocals), Chris Lent (drums) and Lil Lotus (vocals).
 The band released their first EP, Aesthetic, in 2003, which they recorded with founding member and vocalist Phillip Reardon.
 Reardon left the band in 2004 due to personal and creative differences.
-After signing with Epitaph Records, the band recruited Sonny Moore as their new vocalist.
+After signing with Epitaph Records, the band recruited Sonny Moore as their vocalist.

-The band's first two albums, Dear Diary, My Teen Angst Has a Bodycount (2004) and Heroine (2006), were both underground successes, selling a combined total of 304,000 copies in the United States by 2008 even with a lack of radio airplay.
+The band's first two albums, Dear Diary, My Teen Angst Has a Bodycount (2004) and Heroine (2006), were both underground successes, selling a combined total of 304,000 copies in the United States by 2008 despite a lack of radio airplay.
 The band cultivated a large following on MySpace during this period, with the band's songs receiving over 20 million streams on the platform by March 2008.

 Following the departure of Moore in February 2007 to pursue a solo career, the band added bassist Matt Manning, and Good moved to lead vocals/guitar.
-After signing with Suretone Records, the band issued their third, self-titled studio album in 2008.
+After signing with Suretone Records, the band issued their third album, From First to Last in 2008.
 It received mixed reviews, and despite receiving a high-profile marketing campaign from said label, the album undersold expectations.
 The band moved to Rise Records in 2009, and not long after, Richter left the band.
-Their fourth studio album, Throne to the Wolves, was released in March 2010.
+Their fourth album, Throne to the Wolves, was released in March 2010.
 In July of the same year, the band took a break.

 In November 2013 the band re-formed with Periphery vocalist Spencer Sotelo as the new lead vocalist, and Richter rejoined the band.
 They released their fifth album Dead Trees in April 2015.
 Sotelo departed the band in July 2016.
 Former vocalist Sonny Moore rejoined in January 2017.
 In May 2020, Matt Good admitted that while there are a few tracks that could be on a new album, he is unsure if it will ever come to fruition.